 I cannot understate how good this thing is.
 If it had been a standalone Game Of Thrones tie-in it would have made millions.

-Four years ago I said Crusader Kings II was a very good video game.
+Five years ago I said Crusader Kings II was a very good video game.
 So good, in fact, that it was a contender for 2012's Game of the Year.
 It didn’t win, but unlike most of its competition that year, it hasn’t faded from public consciousness or been replaced by a prettier sequel.